 - Look up your career ideas at OCCinfo.
 Use keywords that describe the occupations you have in mind.

-- Go to Explore Career Options in CAREERinsite, and find the tools you’ll need to do research.
+- Explore your career options in CAREERinsite, and find the tools you’ll need to do research.
 (See “Step 3: Practice” below).

 - Learn about post-secondary training and programs including apprenticeship and distance learning programs.